 For me, it’s intense experiences with nature, like kite foilboarding, backcountry skiing, trail running.
 I also get energy from meditating, volunteering, and most importantly being present with my family.
 It’s actually rather easy to stay focused when you’re flying over the water on a foil board or skiing down steep backcountry slopes because it requires singular concentration to succeed, and avoid injury.
 But it’s equally important to commit to being fully present when hanging out with the kids, spending time with friends, or when meditating.
-Whatever it is that balances you, the key is to commit to it 100% (by the way, notification settings on your phone can be your best friend).
+Whatever it is that balances you, the key is to commit to it 100 percent (by the way, notification settings on your phone can be your best friend).

 I realize that I have it easier than many, and everyone’s situation is different.
 But if you commit to the intensity of the peak moments, it’s important to commit to the recovery.
 Also, smartly use the very short breaks within your day similar to the pauses between the high-intensity intervals.
 A minute of meditation in the office.
 A short walk outside to the next meeting.
 A moment of appreciation for the great people you get to work with.

 Start by understanding what gives you balance.
 Then talk openly about it, with your boss, your colleagues at work, your family — don’t hide it.
 Do everything you can to protect those choices.